Up-North-Coding/jovian/README.md

 # Jupiter Wallet

+> :warning: **Project Jovian is currently in beta.
+Be careful when sending large amounts and notify Up North Coding or Jupiter immediately if you have any problems.
+This banner will be removed after further production-grade testing is performed.**

-React based Jupiter frontend developed by Up North Coding, winners of the [2022 Jupiter Hackathon](https://blog.gojupiter.tech/jupiter-hackathon-9fae1746bf4c).
+React based Jupiter frontend developed by [Up North Coding](www.upnorthcoding.com), winners of the [2022 Jupiter Hackathon](https://blog.gojupiter.tech/jupiter-hackathon-9fae1746bf4c).

 For development inquiries contact: sales@upnorthcoding.com